generousgames/mimi-pkg/README.md

 **mimi-pkg** is a package manager CLI for the [Generous Games Mimi engine](https://github.com/generousgames/mimi).
-It helps you create, manage, and publish (prebuilt) packages for Mimi-powered games and projects.
+It helps you create, build, and publish (prebuilt) packages of 3rd party libraries for Mimi-powered games and projects.

 ## Features